≡ Menu

 Samantha Callis, MHA, ACS, RDMS, RDCS, RVT

-Samantha N. Callis, MHA, ACS, RDMS, RDCS, RVT.
+Samantha N. Callis, Author, MHA, ACS, RDMS, RDCS, RVT.
 Samantha Callis is a sonographer with experience in multi-specialty clinical practice, higher education, and the medical device industry.

 She has taught didactic and laboratory coursework in cardiac and general sonography.
 Her clinical practice areas include obstetrics/gynecology, perinatology, abdominal/small parts, and cardiac sonography.
 She is passionate about working with and educating physicians, sonographers, advanced practice providers, and industry professionals in ultrasound applications to improve patient care through high quality diagnostic imaging, device development, and ultrasound guided procedural development.